HeidiHarmony/coder-thoughttank/Readme.md

 To create a new thought:
 ![Static Badge](https://img.shields.io/badge/POST-green) `/thoughts/:id`
+Provide in the body of the request:
+`{
+"thoughtText": "",
+"user_id": ""
+}`

 To delete a thought:
 ![Static Badge](https://img.shields.io/badge/DELETE-red) `/thoughts/:id`

 To add a reaction to a thought:
 ![Static Badge](https://img.shields.io/badge/POST-green) `/thoughts/:id/reactions`
+Provide in the body of the request:
+{
+"reactionBody": "",
+"user_id": "",
+"thought_id": ""
+}

 To delete a reaction:
 ![Static Badge](https://img.shields.io/badge/DELETE-red) `/thoughts/:id/reactions/:id`